duckietown/book-opmanual-duckiedrone/src/drone-handling/troubleshooting.md

 You should verify that each part of the drone is receiving power.
 The Raspberry Pi indicates it has power with a *red* power LED.

-If your Raspberry Pi is not powering on, verify with a multimeter that the Pi pins are receiving the right voltage on input.
+If your Raspberry Pi is not powering on, verify with a multimeter that the Raspberry Pi pins are receiving the right voltage on input.
 You can find a mapping of the GPIO pins [here](https://www.raspberrypi.org/documentation/usage/gpio/).
 Verify that each power pin is receiving 5 Volts compared to each ground pin with the multimeter.

+If you used metal screws to mount the camera to the frame try using tape instead.
+Sometimes screwing the screws too tight can cause a short.

 If your Raspberry Pi is receiving 5 volts on its power/ground pins, but no red light turns on, then it might have gotten fried.
 This can happen if you wire or short the power/ground pins on it, so try replacing